TuringLang/docs/markdown/10_diffeq.md

 DifferentialEquations.jl's efficiency for large stiff models has been shown in multiple [benchmarks](https://github.com/SciML/DiffEqBenchmarks.jl).
 To learn more about how to optimize solving performance for stiff problems you can take a look at the [docs](https://docs.sciml.ai/latest/tutorials/advanced_ode_example/).

 [Sensitivity analysis](https://docs.sciml.ai/latest/analysis/sensitivity/), or automatic differentiation (AD) of the solver, is provided by the DiffEq suite.
-The model sensitivities are the derivatives of the solution $u(t)$ with respect to the parameters.
+The model sensitivities are the derivatives of the solution $$u(t)$$ with respect to the parameters.
 Specifically, the local sensitivity of the solution to a parameter is defined by how much the solution would change by changes in the parameter.
 Sensitivity analysis provides a cheap way to calculate the gradient of the solution which can be used in parameter estimation and other optimization tasks.

 The AD ecosystem in Julia allows you to switch between forward mode, reverse mode, source to source and other choices of AD and have it work with any Julia code.
 For a user to make use of this within [SciML](https://sciml.ai), [high level interactions in `solve`](https://docs.sciml.ai/latest/analysis/sensitivity/#High-Level-Interface:-sensealg-1) automatically plug into those AD systems to allow for choosing advanced sensitivity analysis (derivative calculation) [methods](https://docs.sciml.ai/latest/analysis/sensitivity/#Sensitivity-Algorithms-1).